Daninator1/Breaker/README.md

 Alternatively, you can build the source yourself and find the NuGet package in the output directory of `Breaker.NuGet`.
 After installation, the solution has to be reloaded for the changes to take effect.

 Breaker needs to be added to every project inside of the solution that you want to analyze.
-Only these projects will be taken into account for the change detection.
+Only these projects will be taken into account for the change detection (note the problem listed [here](#additional-information)).

 ### GitHub Action
 The GitHub Action can be installed via the [GitHub Marketplace](https://github.com/marketplace/actions/breaker-analyzer).